ole1986/wc-invoice-pdf/readme.txt

 = DEVELOPMENT =

-To set the *recurring state* of an order while receiving an action hook can be used to achieve this
+To set the *recurring state* of an order while receiving a request, an action hook can be used to achieve this

 Example: